xamry/notes/Java/Java 5 new features.md

 # Java 5 New Features

 ## Generics
-Java 5 introduced generics, which allow you to parameterize classes, interfaces, and methods to provide compile-time type safety and reduce the need for explicit type casting.
+Generics allows you to parameterize classes, interfaces, and methods to provide compile-time type safety and reduce the need for explicit type casting.
 Generics enable the creation of type-safe collections and improve code readability.

 ## Enhanced for loop
 The enhanced for loop, also known as the "for-each" loop, was introduced in Java 5.
 It provides a concise way to iterate over arrays and collections without the need for explicit indexing or iterators.